yanyh15/docs.scala-lang/_tour/basics.md

 ## Case Classes

 Scala has a special type of class called a "case" class.
-By default, case classes are immutable and compared by value.
+By default, objects of a case class are immutable and compared by value.
 You can define case classes with the `case class` keywords.

 ```tut
 case class Point(x: Int, y: Int)